 How it Works

-Members of the campus community may propose a project to the Sustainability Council that will measurably reduce the university’s carbon footprint and general ecological impact.
+Members of the campus community may propose a project by completing the GRLF application and sending it to the Director of Sustainability, John Pumilio.
 Proposals will be evaluated based on:

 • Specific environmental benefits such as resource conservation or greenhouse gas reduction